Craig Rosengarden

-Craig Rosengarden is an American golfer, publisher, and radio host.
-He founded AvidGolfer magazine and co-hosts the radio show The Teebox on 1310 AM The Ticket.
-He is also serves as the president of Avid Media.
+Craig Rosengarden is an American golf publisher, radio host, and businessman based in Dallas, Texas.
+He is the founder and president of AvidGolfer magazine and the co-host of The Tee Box golf radio show on 1310 AM The Ticket.
+He also serves as president of Avid Media, the Texas Junior Golf Tour, and the Rocky Mountain Junior Golf Tour.